david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	UPDATED SCAN_EVAL IN PREPARATION FOR NEW ROUND OF SCANS!

-	WRITE SCAN_EVAL FOR PROPZ??

 	test COMSOL data

-	FIX REFERENCE TO PROPZ IN LINE 105 & to L in 107
+	FIX REFERENCE TO scan_eval 575!

+	SHOW z position with max.
+UV energy

+beam power (up to 700mW)
+pressure (up to 5 bar)
+gases (noble, helium, n2, c02, n2O)
+ionisation on/off

++ use COMSOL for Ne or Ar